bobbylite76/ffxivapp-plugin-log/README.md

 To use with FFXIVAPP (http://ffxiv-app.com)

-* Download as ZIP
+* Download as the ZIP from the releases tab.
 * Unblock in Windows by Right-Clicking->Properties->Unblock
-* Extract

-Inside the extracted source code there will be another zip.

-Extract that info FFXIVAPP\Plugins\NameOfPlugin
+* Extract to it's own folder under FFXIVAPP\Plugins\NameOfPlugin

 The structure of the directories can be seen here: